• Raag Parameshwari •

 Origins, myths, quirks, & more

 “The inspiration for this raga goes back to Chengali, a little village near Kolkata.
-During the filming of his autobiographical film, Raga, Ravi-ji travelled to Chengali in the morning sometime in March 1968.
+During the filming of his autobiographical film Raga, Ravi-ji travelled to Chengali in the morning sometime in March 1968.
 While riding in the car, he conceived the nucleus of a melodic form that he later developed and called Kameshwari.
-By using the old murchana and swara bheda system, he discovered three more ragas at the heart of Kameshwari – and Parameshwari was one of them [the other two are Gangeshwari and Rangeshwari].
+By using the old murchana and swara bheda system, he discovered three more ragas at the heart of Kameshwari, and Parameshwari was one of them [the other two are Gangeshwari and Rangeshwari].
 Parameshwari has flashes of known ragas Bageshri, Bhairavi, and Bilaskhani Todi, but is pure Ravi-ji”.

 While it’s difficult for us to imagine the atmosphere of Emperor Akbar’s 16th-century durbar, we’ve all run melodies through our head to idle away long hours stuck in transit.
 This makes it easier to pose further questions – what was Shankar staring at through the window at the moment of the scale’s conception?
-What were his first impressions of its rotation?
+What were his first impressions of its rotational products?
 Would it even exist if he’d taken the train instead?

 Unfortunately, I can’t ask Tansen what was on his mind when, as is fabled, he gathered together Darbari’s tones at Emperor Akbar’s royal court, and neither has Lord Shiva been forthcoming about his placement of swaras in Bhairav.
-But the exacting birth tale of Shankar’s raga means we can come up with all manner of speculative guesses as to what he may have been mulling over in those moments.
+But the exacting birth tale of Shankar’s raga means we can come up with all manner of guesses as to what he may have been mulling over in those moments.
 Did the original Kameshwari melody draw from Bengali folk tunes he had absorbed during filming?
 Perhaps the idea to rotate it came from filmic musings on murchana in preparation for a shoot interview?
 Or maybe the main motivation was simply to calm the swirling inner restlessness familiar to all obsessive musicians?

 –Ravi Shankar (1970)–

-Sukanya recounts that Shiva-like themes of conflict, death, and destruction were playing heavily on Shankar’s mind during his 1971 Hollywood concert: “It was during this gathering that he spoke about his distress over the plight of the people of East Pakistan [soon to become Bangladesh] in the aftermath of Cyclone Bhola.
-Being Bengali himself, he talked about wanting to do something to alleviate the suffering”.
+Sukanya recounts that themes of conflict, death, and destruction were playing heavily on Shankar’s mind during his fateful 1971 Hollywood concert: “It was during this gathering that he spoke about his distress over the plight of the people of East Pakistan [soon to become Bangladesh] in the aftermath of Cyclone Bhola.
+Being Bengali himself, he wanted to do something to alleviate the suffering”.
+The vast tropical storm – still the world’s deadliest ever cyclone – had killed over half a million inhabitants of the Ganges Delta the previous year (as if everyone living in modern-day Edinburgh or Lisbon had suddenly been wiped from the map).
+It devastated many of the communities he had passed through while filming, including the region around Chengali, site of the raga’s genesis.
+See the footage below (warning: graphic scenes).

 –Cyclone Bhola aftermath (1970)–

 Shankar took to discussing the human impacts of the crisis at length, seeking to raise awareness – and hard cash – from his star-studded living-room audiences.
 Sukanya explains how he would “invite friends over, and then all the four Beatles and people like Marlon Brando, Zubin Mehta, and Peter Sellers would drop by…”.
+And the occasion of Parameshwari’s 1971 Hollywood performance seems to have provided the necessary spark.

 —Phraseologies—

-“The re is not so prominent as in Ahir Lalit [or, I would add, Ahir Bhairav, or Bilaskhani Todi]…where Ahir Lalit goes nrS or DnrS, Parameshwari would go DnS or nDnS.
-The way the phrase mgrgm turns in on itself suggests resignation to the inevitability of spiritual isolation…which is at the heart of this raag.
-There is a certain pathos and hopeful longing in the important phrase m/nD, played with a very soft touch.
-There is an important reaching movement via [D-n-S-r] to a soft komal ga.
-The ga is not held, only touched.”
+While further sources are scant, a 2007 Chandrakantha thread provides excellent insight: “The re is not so prominent as in Ahir Lalit [e.g. Ahir Lalit: nrS; DnrS, Parameshwari: DnS; nDnS], and the way the phrase mgrgm turns in on itself suggests resignation to the inevitability of spiritual isolation: which is at the heart of the raga.
+There is pathos and hopeful longing in the important phrase m/nD, played with a very soft touch – and there is a ‘reaching’ movement via DnSr to a soft komal ga: which is not held, only touched“.
+Also refer to a summary from Tanarang (“illustrative combinations are Srgm, gmDm, mDnS, DnrS, SnDm, mgr, nrS“: plus an interlinked tutorial by Vishwajeet V Ringe) – as well as Parichay‘s reflections (“combining two very different ragas enigmatically: Bageshri and Todi come together”).

 –Ronu Majumdar (2015)–